radiantlogic-v8/documentation-new/documentation/sys-admin-guide/using-the-server-control-panel.md

 [Saving c:\radiantone\vds\vds_server\conf\rli.keystore]
 ```

-><span style="color:red">**IMPORTANT NOTE – this updates the server certificate that was created in Step 3.
-It will now be signed by the CA (and not self-signed anymore).**
+>[!warning] this updates the server certificate that was created in Step 3.
+It will now be signed by the CA (and not self-signed anymore).

 27. Import the CA Root Certificate (e.g. certca.cer) into the RadiantOne client truststore from the Main Control Panel > Settings Tab > Security section > Client Certificate Truststore.
 On the right side, click IMPORT.

-><span style="color:red">**IMPORTANT NOTE – any client that needs to connect to the RadiantOne service via LDAPS or HTTPS (for the web service interface) must import this CA Root Certificate into their trust store (unless they already trust the CA who signed it).**
+>[!warning] any client that needs to connect to the RadiantOne service via LDAPS or HTTPS (for the web service interface) must import this CA Root Certificate into their trust store (unless they already trust the CA who signed it).

 28. Enter an alias to uniquely identify the certificate in the truststore.
 Then, depending on the location of the certificate, choose to import the file from the server or the local box from where you are accessing the Control Panel from.
 After browsing to the certificate, click Open and then OK to exit the Import window.